 \section{Automatic Evaluation}

-Our benchmark measures the following three dimensions of system responses: \begin{itemize}[leftmargin=1em,itemsep=0pt] \item \tf{Fluency}: whether the model's generated text is fluent and coherent. \item \tf{Correctness}: whether the answer is accurate and covers all aspects of interest. \item \tf{Citation quality}: whether the answer is well supported by the cited passages and no irrelevant passages are cited. \end{itemize} In the following, we present automatic metrics for each dimension, and why combining the three metrics provides a robust evaluation (\S\ref{sec:cheating}).
+Our benchmark measures the following three dimensions of system responses: \begin{itemize}[leftmargin=1em,itemsep=0pt] \item \tf{Fluency}: whether the model's generated text is fluent and coherent. \item \tf{Correctness}: whether the answer is accurate and covers all aspects of interest. \item \tf{Citation quality}: whether the answer is well supported by the cited passages and no irrelevant passages are cited. \end{itemize} In the following, we present automatic metrics for each dimension and discuss why the combination of the three metrics provides a robust evaluation.